-The 4-Star Majestic Roof Garden Hotel is located in the center of Adelaide, providing easy access to many of the city's main attractions.
-The hotel boasts a lobby restaurant and bar overlooking the streets of Adelaide, which is open daily for breakfast and dinner.
-Leisure facilities include a fitness center offering views over the whole city.
-All hotel rooms come equipped with mini bar, air conditioning, complimentary Wi-Fi internet access, safe, television, iron and ironing board, and tea and coffee making facilities.
+The Majestic Roof Garden Hotel is located in the center of Adelaide, providing easy access to many of the city's main attractions.
+This 4-star hotel boasts a lobby restaurant and bar overlooking the streets of Adelaide.
+Breakfast and dinner are served here daily.
+Leisure facilities include a fitness center with views over the whole city.
+All hotel rooms come equipped with mini-bar, air conditioning, complimentary Wi-Fi Internet, a safe, a television, an iron and ironing board, and tea and coffee making facilities.

 Crown Promenade, Melbourne

-The 4-star Crown Promenade is situated in the heart of Melbourne's lively Southbank district.
-A range of restaurants, bars and cafés serve food and drinks in the attached Entertainment Complex, and the hotel also has its own restaurant and bar on site.
-24-hour room service is available.
-Rooms at the Crown Promenade assure air conditioning with independent temperate control, a large flat-panel digital television, mini-bar, tea and coffee making facilities, hair dryer, safe and high-speed wireless internet access.
-Relaxing is easy at the hotel's Deck leisure center, which features a 25 metre indoor pool, a sauna, steam and massage rooms, a gym and an activities studio.
+The 4-star Crown Promenade is situated in the heart of Melbourne's lively Southbank District.
+A range of restaurants, bars and cafés serve food and drinks in the attached Entertainment Complex, and the hotel also has its own restaurant and bar onsite.
+For convenience, 24-hour room service is available.
+Rooms at the Crown Promenade offer air conditioning with independent temperature control, a large flat-panel digital television, mini-bar, tea and coffee making facilities, hairdryer, safe and high-speed wireless Internet access.
+Relaxing is easy at the hotel's deck leisure center, which features a spacious indoor pool, a sauna, steam and massage rooms, a gym and an activities studio.

 Amora Hotel Jamison, Sydney

-The 5-Star Amora Hotel Jamison is located in the center of the city near just a short walk away from the Sydney Opera House, Harbor Bridge and many more of Sydney's great attractions.
-The hotel boasts two restaurants and two bars for you to choose from, offering a wide range of food for you to enjoy.
-Leisure facilities at the Amora Hotel Jamison include a heated swimming pool, fully equipped gym, sauna, steam room and the Amora spa (payable locally).
-The contemporary hotel rooms come equipped with air conditioning, mini bar, hairdryer, safe, toaster, telephone, iron and ironing board and television.
+Set in the center of the city and just a short walk from the Sydney Opera House is the 5-Star Amora Hotel Jamison.
+The city’s Harbor Bridge and many more great attractions are also within close proximity to the facility.
+The hotel boasts two restaurants and two bars and well-appointed leisure facilities, such as a heated swimming pool, a fully equipped gym, a sauna, a steam room and the Amora spa (payable locally).
+The contemporary hotel rooms come equipped with air conditioning, mini-bar, hairdryer, safe, toaster, telephone, iron and ironing board and television.